lassekongo83/adw-gtk3/README.md

 ### Local installation

 Install the theme(s) locally if you for some reason can't run as a sudo user.
+Fedora Silverblue users should use this install option.

 ```bash
 git clone https://github.com/lassekongo83/adw-gtk3.git